Buffett stashes cash: should investors follow?

 UK inflation data in August, published Wednesday, tempered hopes that a second successive cut would arrive after year-on-year prices remained at 2.2% last month, matching expectations.

 The MPC appears keen to take a more aggressive approach to rate cuts, which will provide some much-needed relief to millions of borrowers.
-But the news that year-on-year services inflation rose from 5.2% to 5.6% between July and August, shunted up by spiky air fares, remains a barrier.
+But services inflation, which rose from 5.2% to 5.6% between July and August, shunted up by spiky air fares, remains a barrier.

 The prospect of further rate cuts will have to wait until 7 November when the MPC will announce its next decision.
 Unless anything drastic happens between now and then, a reduction to 4.75% is possible.